-But we are intentionally working to remove these single-use and individual serving snacks from our lives.
+But we are intentionally working to remove single-use and individual serving snacks from our lives.

 I wrote another article with some great tips for low-waste snacks.
 Sometimes it seems difficult to do when you have toddlers in the house, but it is possible!